grasmash/composer-scaffold/README.md

 Scaffold files should be treated the same way that the `vendor` directory is handled.
 If you need to commit `vendor` (e.g. in order to deploy your site), then you should also commit your scaffold files.
 You should not commit your `vendor` directory or scaffold files unless it is necessary.

 If a dependency provides a scaffold file with `overwrite` set to `false`, that file should be committed to your repository.

+By default, `.gitignore` files will be automatically updated if needed when scaffold files are written.
+See the `gitignore` setting in the Specifications section above.

 ## Examples